Teaching Agents how to Map: Spatial Reasoning for Multi-Object Navigation: EXPERIMENTAL RESULTS

-\myparagraph{Can an unstructured recurrent agent learn to map?} we explore whether an agent without spatial inductive bias can be trained to learn a mapping strategy, to encode spatial properties of the environment into its unstructured hidden representation.
-As shown in Table~\ref{tab:results}, \textit{NoMap} indeed strongly benefits from the auxiliary supervision (Success for instance jumping from 7.4\% to 22.4\%).
-Improvement is significant, closing the gap with \textit{ProjNeuralMap} trained with vanilla RL.
+\myparagraph{Can an unstructured recurrent agent learn to map?} we explore whether an agent without spatial inductive bias, i.e. the assumption that the representation of the environment must be a 2D map, can be trained to learn a mapping strategy, to encode spatial properties of the environment into its unstructured hidden representation.
+As shown in Table~\ref{tab:results}, \textit{NoMap} indeed strongly benefits from the auxiliary supervision (Success for instance jumping from $16.7\%$ to $43.0\%$).
+Improvement is significant, outperforming \textit{ProjNeuralMap} trained without auxiliary supervision, and closing the gap with \textit{OracleEgoMap}.
 The quality of extra supervision can thus help to guide the learnt representation, mitigating the need for incorporating inductive biases into neural networks.
-When both are trained with our auxiliary losses, \textit{ProjNeural} still outperforms \textit{NoMap}, indicating that spatial inductive bias still provides an edge.
+When both are trained with our auxiliary losses, \textit{ProjNeuralMap} still outperforms \textit{NoMap}, indicating that spatial inductive bias still provides an edge.

 \myparagraph{Comparison with the state-of-the-art} our method corresponds to the winning entry of the \textit{CVPR 2021 Multi-On Challenge} organized with the \textit{Embodied AI Workshop}, shown in Table~\ref{tab:results_challenge}.
-Compared to the method described above, the challenge entry contained a third additional auxiliary loss, which required the agent to predict whether an object had been seen or not in the observation history.
-Post-challenge analysis however showed, that this third loss did not have an impact.
+Test-standard is composed of $500$ episodes and Test-challenge of $1000$ episodes.
+In the context of the Challenge, the \textit{ProjNeuralMap} agent was trained for $80M$ steps with the auxiliary objectives, and then finetuned for $20M$ more steps with only the vanilla RL objective.
 The official challenge ranking is done with \textbf{PPL}, which evaluates correct mapping (quicker and more direct finding of objects), while mapping does not necessarily have an impact on success rate, which can be obtained by pure exploration.